Endoliths—Microbes Living within Rocks

 There are several different types of endoliths, each occupying a different environment.
 Three major environmental groupings of endoliths are:

 - Cryptoendoliths - Cryptoendoliths are endoliths that live in rock on the Earth's surface.
 Cryptoendolithic lichen [web definition] communities are the dominant form of cryptoendolithic life and have been found in the dry valleys of Antarctica.
 These communities grow in porous rocks such as sandstone.
 Due to their tolerance for extreme conditions, cryptoendoliths have stimulated interest in exobiology, or the idea that life can exist on other planets.

 - Subsurface Endoliths - Subsurface endoliths can be found in groundwater aquifers or caves.
 These organisms do not necessarily feed on nutrients from the rock, but they may utilize nutrients found in groundwater.
-Some subsurface microbes may contribute to groundwater quality problems, while others may be used to remediate pollution problems. (more info)
+Some subsurface microbes may contribute to groundwater quality problems, while others may be used to remediate pollution problems. ( This site may be offline. )

 - Deep-Biosphere Endoliths - These endoliths have been found in deep, extremely hot (over 100° C) or cold (up to -15° C) rock, miles beneath the ocean floor.
 In addition, researchers have found evidence for endolithic communities surviving in deep mines, such as a South African gold mine. (more info) Organisms living in these environments not only deal with extreme temperatures, but also intense pressures, total darkness, and anoxic conditions.
 Like cryptoendoliths, deep biosphere endoliths have stimulated interest in exobiology.
 Nanobacterial fossils may indicate that endolithic life once existed on other planets.
 For more information about nanobacteria, visit the nanobacteria collection.

 What Are the Implications for Endolithic Life?